junxit/us-congress-bills-115/metadata.md

 - 2017-05-22 — Placed on the Union Calendar, Calendar No. 89.
 - 2017-05-22 — Reported by the Committee on Judiciary.
 H. Rept.
 115-140.
 - 2017-05-22 — Reported by the Committee on Judiciary.
 H. Rept.
 115-140.
+- 2017-05-23 — Received in the Senate and Read twice and referred to the Committee on the Judiciary.